Cambian Group PLC: Allegations of filling beds for profit

-Journalists covering the allegations of abuse and mismanagement at Cambian care homes found that Cambian had cut necessities and crambed children into overcrowded facilities to make higher profits.
+Journalists covering the allegations of abuse and mismanagement at Cambian care homes found that Cambian had cut necessities and crammed children into overcrowded facilities to make higher profits.
 They also reported that many facilities lacked basic necessities and were cramped, decrepit, and children were forced to share close quarters with violent peers despite Cambian profits soaring since their 2018 takeover by CareTech.
 Cambian management sent young and vulnerable children to live with older violent teenagers in order to keep care facilities at a high capacity.
-One former Cambian manager described the competition between privately companies such as Cambian as "like a cattle market for children".
-To meet the allegations, Cambian's chief operating officer Anne Marie Carrie offered to establish an interview with journalists, however she withdrew the offer later stating that she “has better things to do tomorrow than assist in a journalistic exercise which is devoid of legitimacy”.
+One former Cambian manager described the competition between private companies such as Cambian as "like a cattle market for children".
+To meet the allegations, Cambian's chief operating officer Anne Marie Carrie offered to establish an interview with journalists, however she withdrew the offer saying that she "has better things to do tomorrow than assist in a journalistic exercise which is devoid of legitimacy".

 Multiple former employees at Cambian accused the company of putting profits over the needs of children, and that they had to fight for even the most basic necessities such as toilet paper and soap, and that managers at monthly meetings grilled them over expenses and constantly pushed for ways to cut costs.
 Cambian responded to these allegations by labelling the staff as "malcontents", and claimed that toilet paper and other items posed a "safeguarding risk" to children with learning disabilities and autism.
 The Times journalists also found that Cambian had made increased profits for its shareholders despite many of its homes being rated as the worst in the UK.